Cubs vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have been favored on the moneyline 13 total times this season.
-They've finished 7-6 in those games.
+- The Cubs have been the moneyline favorite 14 total times this season.
+They've gone 8-6 in those games.

-- Chicago has gone 2-1 (winning 66.7% of its games) when it has played as moneyline favorites of -140 or shorter.

-- Based on this game's moneyline, the Cubs' implied win probability is 58.3%.
+- Based on this contest's moneyline, the Cubs' implied win probability is 59.2%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.